 Video games are great at fulfilling power fantasies or sending you on adventures you could never undertake in real life.
 But sometimes, it can be a bit overwhelming.
 When you need to wind down after a stressful day, and you’re more in the mood for a meditative experience than cathartic action, there are still plenty of games out there.
 You can turn the dial down on excitement, even if they’re a bit harder to find.
-In no particular order, here are our 10 favorite games to play to relax.
+Here are our 10 favorite games to play to relax in alphabetical order.

-There are challenges to complete, but they’re mostly pretty simple, more about thinking of clever solutions than putting your skills to the test.
+There are challenges to complete, but they’re mostly pretty simple, with a focus on thinking of clever solutions rather than putting your skills to the test.
 Donut County doesn’t push you or punish you for doing things wrong.
-Instead it lets you enjoy the experience, which is made even better by its charming art style and chill soundtrack.
+Instead, it lets you enjoy the experience, which is made even better by its charming art style and chill soundtrack.

 Elegy for a Dead World